nikitavoloboev/data/focusing/rules.md

 ## Reading

 - When reading articles in Reeder, use stars on articles liked.
 Can have a process to later transfer these stars to wiki.

-## Reading books

-- Make notes as I read books.
+- Make notes as I read books & papers.
-- Review each book I read on Goodreads and add it to an appropriate category.
-Add the review to [books](../books/books.md) after.
+- Review read books on Goodreads & add it to [wiki](../books/books.md).

 ## Productivity